Nasdaq amends disputed fee proposal for key stock market data

 The third-party data would be housed on a new network that could be accessed for additional fees, Nasdaq said in a filing with the U.S. Securities and Exchange Commission.
 Increased capacity of the new network connections would ensure the data could be accessed during peak demand, making the system more robust, it said.

-Governance of the SIPs has been a contentious issue since August 2013, when a software glitch following unusually high message volume crippled the Nasdaq SIP, leading to a three-hour halt in trading of Nasdaq-listed stocks, including Apple Inc (AAPL.O) and Facebook Inc (FB.O).
+Governance of the SIPs has been a contentious issue since August 2013, when a software glitch following unusually high message volume crippled the Nasdaq SIP, leading to a three-hour halt in trading of Nasdaq-listed stocks, including Apple Inc and Facebook Inc.

 After the outage, Nasdaq received industry support to undertake measures to make the SIP more resilient, including moving the system over to the same technology used to run its exchanges.

-But Nasdaq's latest proposal drew opposition from exchange operators Bats Global Markets BATS.Z and IEX Group (IEX.AS), trading firms Virtu Financial (VIRT.O), KCG Holdings KCG.N and Citadel Securities, as well as the Securities Industry and Financial Markets Association trade group.
+But Nasdaq's latest proposal drew opposition from exchange operators Bats Global Markets and IEX Group, trading firms Virtu Financial, KCG Holdings and Citadel Securities, as well as the Securities Industry and Financial Markets Association trade group.

 In letter to the SEC, they argued the SIP is an industry utility and fee increases must be approved by a committee that includes representatives from all the exchanges.
 They also said the increased capacity was not technically necessary and was just an excuse for Nasdaq to hike fees.